timwillemse80-blip/Filament-Manager-2.1/README.md

   image text
 );
 alter table public.other_materials enable row level security;
+drop policy if exists "Users manage own materials" on public.other_materials;
 create policy "Users manage own materials" on public.other_materials for all using (auth.uid() = user_id);

 -- 5. PRINTERS